dansholds/grapple-comps-min/content/posts/14248-azbjjl-2024-southwest-classic.md

 10 yrs old and younger FREE

-IMPORTANT DATES:
+IMPORTANT DATES-

-Early Registration Deadline: SATURDAY 08/23/2024 @ 11:59PM local time (Arizona)
+Early Registration Deadline- SATURDAY 08/23/2024 @ 11-59PM local time (Arizona)

-Regular Registration Deadline: SATURDAY 09/13/2024 @11:59PM local time (Arizona)
+Regular Registration Deadline- SATURDAY 09/13/2024 @11-59PM local time (Arizona)

-Late Registration Deadline: FRIDAY 10/04/2024 @11:59PM local time (Arizona)
+Late Registration Deadline- FRIDAY 10/04/2024 @11-59PM local time (Arizona)

-Athlete Correction Deadline: SUNDAY 10/06/2024 at 11:59pm local time (Arizona) - NOTE: No changes, refunds or credits are possible after this deadline.
+Athlete Correction Deadline- SUNDAY 10/06/2024 at 11-59pm local time (Arizona) - NOTE- No changes, refunds or credits are possible after this deadline.

-Schedule and Brackets Release: THURSDAY 10/10/2024
+Schedule and Brackets Release- THURSDAY 10/10/2024

-Tournament: SATURDAY 10/12/2024
+Tournament- SATURDAY 10/12/2024

 Tournament starts at 9 AM! - If you have any questions about this tournament please email [email protected]

-AWARDS:
+AWARDS-

 The tournament is single elimination.